qsymmachus/notes/go.md

 var pointer *int
 ```

-The `&` operator generates a pointer to is operand.
+The `&` operator generates a pointer to its operand.

 ```go
 i := 7